Akshatjalan/About/README.md

 #### I'm a Web Developer, Software Engineer, and Programmer!!

-- 🧑🏻‍💻  I’m currently working on ReactJs Web apps
+- 🧑🏻‍💻  I am currently working on ReactJs Web apps
-- 🧩  I’m looking to learn more about NodeJS and MongoDB
+- 🧩  I am looking forward to learn more about NodeJS and MongoDB
-- 💻  I created my portfolio website : [PortfolioWebsite][website]!
+- 💻  Here's my portfolio website : [PortfolioWebsite][website]!
 - ⚡  Fun fact: I love to code c++ and to create react apps

 #### Connect with me: